richb93/sc55mkii_bootanim/README.md

 0x0712C0–0x07257F  75 frames  SC-155mkII boot animation

 Each frame is the raw 64-byte LCD/SysEx display payload, without the SysEx header/checksum.

-The first 48 bytes are three 16-row strips:
+The frame is stored as four 16-row strips:

-bytes  0–15   left 5-column strip
+bytes  0–15   columns  1–5

-bytes 16–31   middle 5-column strip
+bytes 16–31   columns  6–10

-bytes 32–47   right 5-column strip
+bytes 32–47   columns 11–15

-bytes 48–63   unused / blank
+bytes 48–63   column 16 plus four off-screen/clipped bits

-Each byte is a 5-bit vertical-row value, 0x00–0x1F.
+Each byte contains a 5-bit horizontal slice for one display row.

+Only the first 16 columns are visible; bits that would map beyond column 16 are ignored/clipped by the display.

 extract will extract to P1 PBM/ASCII